A-man404/Weather-App/README.md

 ## Features Checklist 📋

 - [x] Display current weather conditions and temperature
-- [ ] Background changes dynamically based on the weather
+- [x] Background changes dynamically based on the weather
+- [x] Pull to refresh
+- [x] Splash screen on app launch
 - [ ] Change location to view weather in different areas
 - [ ] Request and use user’s live location
 - [ ] Additional page for extended weather information
 - [ ] Hourly weather information displayed
-- [ ] Splash screen on app launch
 - [ ] Make a widget for the HomeScreen

-- [ ] Pull to refresh
+## WARNING

+The add place to change the weather is still on beta so the app might crash

 ## Getting Started 🚀